itsAkshayDubey/itsAkshayDubey/README.md

 ### Hi there, I'm Akshay 👋

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Spring AOP
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play Counter Strike
 - 📫 You can reach me via <a href=akshay.dubey055@gmail.com>Gmail</a> / <a href=https://www.linkedin.com/in/itsakshaydubey>LinkedIn</a>